ecmnet/MAVGCL/README.md

 - Easy to use parameter editor
 - Map viewer of global position and raw gps data with option to record path (cached)
 - 3D Analysis of selected key figures (experimental)
-- Import of selected key-figures from PX4Log (file or last log from device)
+- Import of selected key-figures from PX4Log (file or last log from device via MAVLINK)
 - Save and Load of collected data
 - Low latency MJPEG based video stream display based on [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14)  (recording and replay in preparation)